devodo/DivertR/docs/Redirect.md

 # Via

 `Via` instances are added to a `Redirect` to control the way its proxies behave.
-Proxy calls are diverted and passed to the via for handling.
+Proxy calls are diverted and passed to the Vias for handling.
-A fluent interface is provided on the Redirect for building and adding vias to itself:
+A fluent interface is provided on the Redirect for building and adding Vias to itself:

 ```csharp
 var foo = new Foo("MrFoo");